FreeRTOS/FreeRTOS-Plus-TCP/portable/NetworkInterface/STM32Fxx/readme.md

 - Initialize the related GPIO clocks

 - Configure Ethernet pin-out
-    Please check the scheme of your hardware to see which pins are used.
+    Please check the schematic of your hardware to see which pins are used.
     Also check if either MII or RMII is used ( define `ipconfigUSE_RMII` as 0 or 1 ).